pacifi5t/fp-js/CONTRIBUTING.md

 3. Get SH!T done
 4. Create a pull request to merge with dev, link it with issue
 5. Wait for approvement :P
-6. Repeat steps 4 and 5 for the master branch